Contractibility of moduli spaces of RCD(0,2)-structures: Moduli spaces in the 2-dimensional case

 \subsubsection{Approximation Lemmas}

 In this section, we introduce approximation lemmas.
-The goal here is to define $\epsilon$-isometries between spaces with various dimensions and find an upper bound for the distortion of these maps.
+The goal here is to define GH approximations between spaces with various dimensions.
 This will be crucial later when we will prove that $\Psi_{\mathbb{S}^2}^{\mathrm{eq}}$ (see \eqref{eq: homeo S2 eq}) and $\Psi_{\mathbb{D}}$ (see \eqref{eq: homeo disc}) are homeomorphisms.\\

 First of all, let us recall the following result (see the proof of Lemma 10.2.7 of \cite{Burago-Ivanov_01}).